pankajladhar/react-front-cli/README.md

 # Description
-_seasons-cli_ is a command line tool.
+_react-front-cli_ is a command line tool.

 # Installation